Overview

 Chair: Lia Barros

-The Family Support Committee is charged with identifying department needs and seek solutions related to the support of employees with families.
+The Family Support Committee is charged with identifying department needs and seeking solutions related to the support of employees with families.

 Outreach and Visibility Committee